knutley/STAEM_Project/README.md

 ## What is this?

 A PhD student-led initiative using the upcoming Scottish Parliament (Holyrood) election as a hands-on opportunity to teach ourselves and undergraduates about quantitative methods and the electoral process.
+The aim is to cover electoral norms, polling behaviour, quantitative methods, and then write up a small blogpost with our undergraduates after the Holyrood elections in E-IR!

 ## Data Sources